moding-il/bizdoc.core/README.md

 The above retrieves the usage for myCube, year 2020 1st through 2nd quarters of all Opened balance.

-The _Axis_ struct can be utilized to specify a range, an array, a mask or - combination of them using the Join() method.
+The Axis struct can be utilized to specify a range, an array, a mask or - combination of them using the static Join() method.

 To show cube from your Angular app, use Angular `CubeService`.
 See [Angular DI](#angular-di) example.

 #### Define anomaly

-By default, anomaly is calculated as the value of all cube records that map to the document *entries* deducted from parallel *indices*.
+Anomaly is when the usage accedes index value.
+By default, anomaly is calculated as the value of all cube records that map to the document _entries_ deducted from all _indices_ values.

 BizDoc notifies recipients of any anomaly found in any of the axes.
 To make BizDoc ignore one of more segment, use the `AnomalyPolicy` option in AddBizDoc() startup.